We’re two PE teachers

 And then a little while later, I’d be working with adult men who had not only found a way to thrive, but had successfully developed into some of New Zealand’s most inspiring role models.

-If I can help teenage boys harness sport to develop the kind of strength of character that’ll stay with them all their lives, I’ll feel that I’ve achieved something truly meaningful.
+If I can help young Kiwi’s harness sport to develop the kind of strength of character that’ll stay with them all their lives, I’ll feel that I’ve achieved something truly meaningful.

 I come from a fairly humble yet typically Kiwi background.
 I was born on a deer farm, and have been playing rugby since I was five.
 I’ve always had an innate love of sports.